LakotaRobotics1038/2025RobotProject/docs/vision.md

   2) Open PhotonVision UI
   3) Navigate to PhotonVision's Calibration Section in the UI under the Camera tab.
   4) Select a calibration resolution and populate the pattern spacing, marker size, and board size.
+  5) These settings should be the following: Decimation 1, Pattern Spacing 1 inch, Marker size 1 inch, Board width 8 inch, and Board height 8 inch.
+The tag family for this year is Dict_4X4_1000 but might change for future years.

         - If you're using the provided charuco board, set the pattern spacing to the size of the black, the marker size to the size of the charuco marker, and the board size to the size of the charuco board.

-  5) Make sure the board overlay matches the board in the image to ensure a stronger calibration.
+  7) Make sure the board overlay matches the board in the image to ensure a stronger calibration.
 Capture enough images to cover the Camera's FOV (minimum 12).
 Once you've got your images click "Finish calibration" then wait.

         - Make sure that the final Calibration has an FOV of the calibration that is within 10 degrees of the camera's specified FOV, the mean error should be less than 1 pixel.